-It is easy to follow what others want you to do, but to follow your own intuitions is much bolder and inspiring.
-Put together fifteen years ago in Florida, Fireflight has become a celebrated Rock band, achieving one charted album after another, as well as being nominated for list of awards including GMA Dove Awards and a Grammy.
+It is easy to follow what others want you to do but to follow your own intuitions is much bolder and inspiring.
+Put together fifteen years ago in Florida, Fireflight has become a celebrated Rock band, achieving one charted album after another, as well as being nominated for a list of awards including GMA Dove Awards and a Grammy.
 Known for their Hard Rock sound, inspiring lyrics, and overall positive message, the band felt it was time for a change when it came time to work on new material following 2012’s Now album.
-Unwilling to rest on prior achievements, their souls yearned for something more as they further progressed as musicians, as well as human beings.
-As a result, the band parted ways with their record label, boldly going independent and changing music directions on their latest album Innova.
-Recently we sat down with lead vocalist, Dawn Michele, for a closer look at the inspiration behind the new music, the band’s rejuvenated outlook on writing, staying true to who they are, and more.

-CrypticRock.com – You began with the band some fifteen years ago now, believe it or not, and in that time the band has had a series of chart topping albums.
+CrypticRock.com – You began with the band some fifteen years ago now, believe it or not, and in that time the band has had a series of chart-topping albums.
 You have also built a respected name in the Rock music world.
 How would you describe the ride the band has been on thus far?

 Dawn Michele – It has been pretty crazy, but mostly just gave us really hard work.
 As you mentioned, we have been together for about fifteen years now.
 Throughout our career, we had lots of opportunities, kind of “overnight success stories.”
-More often than not, when you see lots of success, it seems like they just formed over night, but truly these people have been working at it for their entire lives.
+More often than not, when you see lots of success, it seems like they just formed overnight, but truly these people have been working at it for their entire lives.
 That is kind of what we have been doing; we have just been working on it ever since we started.
-We have all just been super committed and I think that is really what has kept us around; just by not giving up on things when things got hard and continuing to work, be loyal, and to put our whole heart into it.
+We have all just been super committed and I think that is really what has kept us around; just by not giving up on things when things got hard and continuing to work, being loyal, and putting our whole heart into it.

-Dawn Michele – Totally, I think whenever I tell people how long we have been together, I say, “You have to take into consideration that band years are like dog years,” so fifteen years makes us about one-hundred years old (laughs).
+Dawn Michele – Totally, I think whenever I tell people how long we have been together, I say, “You have to take into consideration that band years are like dog years,” so fifteen years makes us about one hundred years old (laughs).

 CrypticRock.com – It is a long haul, especially for a band.
 Now, the band has been labeled a Christian Rock band, and I think sometimes labels can be a little limiting.
 How does the band feel about the label?
 Are you comfortable with that label or do you really not concern yourself with labels?

 Dawn Michele – It does not bother us at all, we are all Christians in the band.
 We really feel like the purpose of our music is to be an encouragement to people.
 Our greatest purpose is for all people to know that God loves them no matter who they are, what they have been through, or where they are coming from.
 Because of that, it has not bothered us that we are labeled as a Christian band.
 Truly, what I think we have learned through the years, is that God is in everything and there is so much power in every aspect of life.
 The more we try to put things in categories and put things into a box, we kind of limit ourselves in a lot of ways.
-I think that we most of all want it to be about love, showing that unconditional love of God, and letting them know that we believe that he believes in them.
+I think that we most of all want it to be about love, showing the unconditional love of God, and letting them know that we believe that he believes in them.

 CrypticRock.com – That is a good message to portray.
 Sometimes people will box a band into the Christian Rock label and discount, and that is a shame.